gradle/gradle/design-docs/managed-component-model.md

 - Allow navigation from the model for the physical thing to the tasks that are responsible for building it.
 - Expose native object files, jvm class files, and generated source for play applications as intermediate outputs.

-It is a non-goal of this milestone to provide a public way for a plugin author to define the intermediate outputs for a binary.
+It is a non-goal of this feature to provide a public way for a plugin author to define the intermediate outputs for a binary.

 ## Implementation